LexMachinaInc/python-lexmachina-sync-api-client/docs/spreadsheet_example.rst

         },
         "page": 1,
         "pageSize": 100
     }

-We then page through the results to get the resulting case ids.
-Some queries return a lot of cases, so we added a print to assure ourselves something is happening while we wait.
+Below, we iterate over pages and save the resulting case ids to a list.
+While this query returns under 700 cases, some queries return a lot of cases, so we use a print to assure ourselves something is happening while we wait.

 .. code-block:: python